 Additionally, there has been increasing legislative and enforcement interest in the United States with respect to drug pricing practices.
-Specifically, there has been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several U.S. Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, and review the relationship between pricing and manufacturer patient programs, including for example the Inflation Reduction Act of 2022 passed by the United States Senate in August 2022, providing for rebates in the event of drug price increases above a specified amount and granting the federal government the authority to negotiate with manufacturers to establish a maximum price with respect to certain drugs covered by Medicare.
-This Act is expected to be passed by the House of Representatives and signed into law and its effects on our company are difficult to project.
-As passed by the Senate, the Act includes an exemption from drug price negotiation for orphan drugs.
+Specifically, there has been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several U.S. Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, and review the relationship between pricing and manufacturer patient programs.
+In August 2022, the Inflation Reduction Act of 2022 (the "IRA") was signed into law.
+The IRA includes several provisions that will impact our business to varying degrees, including provisions that create a \$2,000 out-of-pocket cap for Medicare Part D beneficiaries, impose new manufacturer financial liability on all drugs in Medicare Part D, allow the U.S. government to negotiate Medicare Part B and Part D pricing for certain high-cost drugs and biologics without generic or biosimilar competition, require companies to pay rebates to Medicare for drug prices that increase faster than inflation, and delay the rebate rule that would require pass through of pharmacy benefit manager rebates to beneficiaries.
+The effect of IRA on our business and the healthcare industry in general is not yet known.